hexbatch/apple-core/core-docs/step-4-actions/events.md

 If the server has a message attribute or key or field in the response, then this will be added to the api response here when something does not succeed

 # DB structure
-each event is defined once

-    Event
-        attribute_id
-        all_keys: json data array
-        required_keys: json data array

-standard events are put into the events table
+each event definition is defined as an  attribute, the event attribute does not have bounds This parent attribute is a standard attribute

+in the attribute, the value is json and has two optional objects: all_keys and required_keys

+When an event is fired, its fired as a child of the attribute